canonical/observability/decision-records/2024-06-05--loki-ha-design-roles.md

 ## Benefits

-* Simpler Nginx configuration, that also matches the one in the official Helm chart
+* Readily available Nginx configuration, from the official Helm chart
 * Relatively easy to add new roles with finer granularity in the future

 ## Disadvantages